 I. CLASSROOM RULES AND POLICIES

-Student must arrive to class with Pearson workbook, Math Interactive notebook, math binder and proper supplies.
+Student must arrive to class with Pearson workbook, math binder and proper supplies.
 They are responsible for keeping their materials organized, neat, and their work complete.
 Students must follow Mr. Berman's written and verbal directions as well as directions given to them by other teachers or adults in the room.
 Students are expected to actively listen to math instruction by taking notes or actively engaging in class activities.
 Only positive language and behavior is expected.

 Homework is assigned each night.
 Students are to write their assignment in their agenda.
 They should be prepared to share and discuss their thinking on their homework problems the day the assignment is due.
 Workbook assignments are to be written in the practice section of their workbook.
 Other homework assignments include online homework such as Castle learning, web work, and Mr. Berman's questionnaires (online).